molikto/mlang/README.md

     * **DONE** glue type and univalence, fibrant universe
     * **WIP** sum type's composition structure, higher inductive types
 * cumulative universe with "lift" operator for global definitions (see [here](https://mazzo.li/epilogue/index.html%3Fp=857&cpage=1.html))
+* think how we can have a syntax for partial elements and dimension
+* think how we can incorporate XTT or/and two level system
 * ~~~~~~~~
 * user defined eliminations
     * constant projection `square.constant`